Crafting sequences

 Confirming submask alignment

-I’m validating that each count is a submask of or its remaining integer difference.
+I’m validating that each count is a submask of n or its remaining integer difference.
 This ensures the multinomial coefficient equals 1 mod 2.

 Confirming parity

-I’m thinking the multinomial coefficient is odd if each count is a submask of in binary, ensuring the product remains 1 mod 2, leading to an odd coefficient.
+I’m thinking the multinomial coefficient is odd if each count is a submask of n in binary, ensuring the product remains 1 mod 2, leading to an odd coefficient.

 Confirming bitwise consistency

-I’m checking that subtracting counts as binary submasks from results in no borrowing, ensuring the operation aligns with bit manipulation principles.
+I’m checking that subtracting counts as binary submasks from X results in no borrowing, ensuring the operation aligns with bit manipulation principles.
 This leads to accurate parity determination.

 Removing bits strategically